macmade/XSDocgen/README.md

    The path of the source files/headers (**mandatory**).
  * `--output [PATH]`
    The path of the output directory (**mandatory** - the directory must exist).
+ * `--clear`
+   Clears all previous output files from the XSDocgen output directories.
  * `--project-name [VALUE]`
    The name of the project (**mandatory**).
  * `--project-copyright [VALUE]`